 How does Resource Remapping work in Betaflight

-There are many pins on a processor (as shown in the top image), and each pin might be assigned a specific function.
-Resource Remapping basically tells the flight controller which ports we want the functions be assigned to.
+There are many pins on a processor (as shown in the top image), and each pin might be assigned a specific function by Betaflight.
+Resource Remapping basically allows we to re-assign those pins with a different function.

 In Betaflight configurator CLI, type “resource”, it will return the available functions that we can change, and their current pin assignment: